pryorlindsey-creator/SpecialEdTracker/replit.md

   - **Life skills integration** - Independence, transition, motor, and sensory processing goals
   - **Appropriate data collection** - Each goal assigned percentage, frequency, or duration measurement types
   - **Proper database relationships** - All goals correctly linked to students with user ownership maintained

+- July 17, 2025: **IMPLEMENTED OBJECTIVES SYSTEM WITH VALIDATION LIMITS**
+  - **Added 41 comprehensive objectives** - Created 3-5 detailed objectives for select goals covering reading, math, and executive functioning
+  - **Maximum limit enforcement** - Each goal can have up to 5 objectives with API validation preventing overages
+  - **Complete CRUD operations** - Full create, read, update, delete functionality for objectives management
+  - **Proper relationships** - Objectives correctly linked to goals with foreign key constraints and ownership verification
+  - **Revised goal limits** - Students can have maximum of 10 goals (not required to have 10) with API validation

 - July 17, 2025: **IMPLEMENTED RAW DATA TABLE FUNCTIONALITY**
   - **Comprehensive data table** - Replaced placeholder with fully functional spreadsheet-like view of all student data points